Trump and Harris keep campaigning after Milton hits Florida

 WASHINGTON -- Vice President Kamala Harris visits Nevada and Arizona while former President Donald Trump talks economic issues in Michigan, as presidential campaigning continues even with Hurricane Milton hitting Florida.

-Trump spoke at the Economic Club of Detroit after holding rallies in Pennsylvania on Wednesday.
-Harris attended a Univision town hall in Las Vegas and an evening rally in Phoenix while remaining in close contact with the White House and monitoring federal disaster response efforts.
+Trump was speaking at the Economic Club of Detroit after holding rallies in Pennsylvania on Wednesday.
+Harris is attending a Univision town hall in Las Vegas and an evening rally in Phoenix while remaining in close contact with the White House and monitoring federal disaster response efforts.

 Trump has emphasized picking up votes in heavily Hispanic parts of Pennsylvania, including Reading, where he held a rally Wednesday.
 Harris is out west as her campaign looks to increase support among Hispanic voters there, especially men.
 Her campaign began a group this week known as “Hombres con Harris.”